a-kuduvalli/ADS-502-Final-Team-Project/README.md

 - Models evaluated using Accuracy, Error Rate, Sensitivity, Precision, and F1, F2, and F0.5 scores

 Challenges faced:
-- Kaggle's original Spaceship Titanic dataset included unlabeled test records and could not be used for model evaluation, so for the purpose of this project, the training data (renamed `spaceship.csv`) was partitioned
+- Kaggle's original Spaceship Titanic dataset included an unlabeled test set which could not be used for model evaluation, so for the purpose of this project, the training set (renamed `spaceship.csv`) was partitioned
 - Regrouping one-hot encoded dummy variables into their original features for the feature importance bar graph's interpretability

 ## License